ASaidOguz/Starknet-Contracts/zk_ecdsa/READme.md

 ```
 node response-check.js
 ```
- just read the comment and everything will be succesful you will see this screen
+ just read the comments for more info in code and if everything is succesful you will see this screen

 ![final-screen](./images/Ekran%20Alıntısı.PNG)